Athol Murray College of Notre Dame: Archives Museum

 The Archives Museum established in 1993 includes a replica of the office of Father Athol Murray, a rare books vault, and a display of the Hockey Hall of Fame.

 Athletics

-In addition to its academic programs, the college has many sports teams that the students play on.
-The most notable are the Saskatchewan Junior Hockey League's Notre Dame Hounds.
+In addition to its academic programs, the college has many sports teams, including the Saskatchewan Junior Hockey League's Notre Dame Hounds.
 There are also a number of minor ice hockey teams affiliated with Hockey Saskatchewan, and as members of the Canadian Sport School Hockey League (CSSHL).
 Notre Dame currently fields three midget 'AAA' teams: two male teams (the Hounds and the Argos), and one female team (the Hounds).
-The Notre Dame Hounds are five time Telus Cup Champions and most recently won in 2018.
+The Notre Dame Hounds are five-time Telus Cup Champions and most recently won in 2018.

 Former Tampa Bay Lightning forwards Vincent Lecavalier and Brad Richards played together in the school's AAA Bantam program, while numerous others have gone on to be drafted into the NHL.

 Notre Dame also runs high school athletics programs in basketball, rugby, football, soccer, volleyball, baseball, softball, track and field and wrestling.